 Brooklyn, New York

-The Wythe Corner House involved the gut renovation and a contemporary addition to a 1900’s townhouse on a corner lot in Williamsburg.
-The addition’s massing proposes a radical break from Brooklyn’s traditional townhouse typology.
-Rather than equally divide the floor-area-ratio (FAR) at each level or simply prioritize a larger lower addition, our design distributes all available area on the second and third floors.
-The available area was increased by cutting through the existing townhouse to create a double height living room.
-A new “unhinged” mass is introduced by a void at the third floor level.
+The Wythe Corner House involved the gut renovation and modern addition to an early 1900’s townhouse on a corner lot in Williamsburg Brooklyn.
+The addition’s massing proposes a radical break from Brooklyn’s traditional townhouse “addition” typology.
+Rather than equally divide the available floor area at each level or simply prioritize a larger lower addition, our design distributes all available area on the second and third floors.
+The available floor area was also increased by cutting through the existing townhouse third floor to create a double height living room.

-This distribution of FAR allows parking under the new hovering addition and integrates unique exterior landscapes at three distinct levels in section.
+This distribution of area allows parking under the new hovering addition and integrates unique exterior landscapes at four distinct levels in section.
 The surface of the addition is clad in a perforated and corrugated zinc, subtly playing off the scale, proportion, fenestration and texture of the existing townhouse.
-New and old are unified as black.
+New and old are unified in a black exterior.

 Structural Engineer: Silman

 Dining Table Fabrication: Tietz Baccon

 Photography by Alan Tansey